Beinsezii/NieR-Cursors/README.md

 ### Installation of prebuilt themes

- - Linux: Unpack the archive and put the folder in ./local/share/icons/, then pick the cursor theme with whatever desktop/theme manager you use.
+ - Linux: Unpack the archive and put the folder in your user icons folder (usually `~/.icons/`), then pick the cursor theme with whatever desktop/theme manager you use.
  - Windows: Unpack the archive, right-click 'install.inf', and select 'install'.
 Right now, not every cursor has a windows equivalent, so when the dialogue box shows up complaining about "File not found", just close it and move on.
 Finally, go to control-panel -> mouse -> pointers and select "NieR Cursors" as your theme.

 ## F.A.Q.